jpetazzo/intro-to-docker/slides/About_Docker/Body.md

 ![elimatrix](elimatrix.png)

 <!SLIDE>
+# Docker high-level roadmap

+* Step 1: containers as lightweight VMs
+* Step 2: commoditization of containers
+* Step 3: shipping containers efficiently
+* Step 4: containers in a modern software factory

+<!SLIDE>
-# Step 1: Create a lightweight container
+# Step 1: containers as lightweight VMs

 ![lightcont](lightcont.png)

+* This drew attention from hosting and PAAS industry.
+* Highly technical audience with strong ops culture.

 <!SLIDE>
-# Step 2: Make containers easy to use
+# Step 2: commoditization of containers

-* Container technology has been around for a while
+Container technology has been around for a while.

-    (c.f.
-LXC, Solaris Zones, BSD Jails)
+<br/>(c.f.
+LXC, Solaris Zones, BSD Jails, LPAR...)

-* But, their use was largely limited to specialized organizations, with special tools & training.
-Containers were not portable
+So what's new?

+* Standardize the container format, because containers were not portable.
+* Analogy:
-* Analogy: Shipping containers are not just steel boxes.
-They are steel boxes that are a standard size, and have hooks and holes in all the same places
+  - shipping containers are not just steel boxes
+  - they are steel boxes that are a standard size, with the same hooks and holes
-* With Docker, Containers get the following:
-  * Ease of  use, tooling
-  * Re-usable components
+* Make containers easy to use for developers.
+* Emphasis on re-usable components, APIs, ecosystem of standard tools.
+* Improvement over ad-hoc, in-house, specific tools.

+<!SLIDE>
+# Running containers everywhere

+* Maturity of underlying technology (cgroups, namespaces, copy-on-write systems).
-  * Ability to run on any Linux server today: physical, virtual, VM, cloud, OpenStack, +++
+* Ability to run on any Linux server today: physical, virtual, VM, cloud, OpenStack...
-  * Ability to move between any of the above in a matter of seconds-no modification or delay
+* Ability to move between any of the above in a matter of seconds-no modification or delay.
-  * Ability to share containerized components
+* Ability to share containerized components.
-  * Self contained environment - no dependency hell
+* Self contained environment - no dependency hell.
-  * Tools for how containers work together: linking, nesting, discovery, orchestration, ++
+* Tools for how containers work together: linking, discovery, orchestration...

 <!SLIDE>
 # Technical & cultural revolution: separation of concerns